If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve ever had.

 - Remove the protein pancakes from the pan and repeat until all your batter is used.

-- Top with maple syrup and enjoy!
+- Top with maple syrup, fresh fruit, or any of your other favorite toppings, and enjoy!

 - If you're making multiple batches, your pan is going to continue to get hotter.
 If doing any more than 2 batches, I recommend removing the pan from the flame for a couple of minutes to allow it to cool slightly before your final batch.